cechrist/cardoon/doc/design.rst

 be independent of the formulation used for simulation.
 The ``Circuit`` class has no methods to obtain nodal voltages or calculate the Jacobian of the circuit.
-This is delegated to other classes that handle particular circuit analysis approaches such as nodal, sparse tableau, etc.
+This is delegated to other classes that handle particular circuit analysis approaches such as nodal, port-based, linear/nonlinear separation, *etc.*

 Element Interfaces
 ++++++++++++++++++